OWASP/www-event-appsecil-2023/CFT.md

 ### What are we looking for?

-We are calling for trainers to support the Israeli AppSec community and submit proposals to deliver this training.
+We are now calling for pro-bono trainers who are willing to support the Israeli (and international) AppSec community and submit proposals to deliver this training.

-The format has changed slightly this year and we are looking for several trainers to deliver hands-on, workshop-style training lasting between 1.5 and 3 hours.
-We would also be interested in proposals for a full day of training.
-The training will be a single track and we are expecting over 400 developers.
+This year we are looking for multiple trainers to volunteer to deliver, hands-on, workshop-style, virtual training in English lasting between 1.5 and 3 hours rather than a full day of training.
+The training will potentially be dual track and whilst primarilly aimed at the Israeli application security community, will also be open to International attendees as well.

 Topics we are interesting in seeing in proposals include: